Acren/AutoSettings-Docs/docs/settings.md

 # Default Values

+It's likely you'll at some point want to change the default values of your settings.

 When registering a new CVar in either C++ or Blueprint, you are given the option to specify a default value.

 This is useful when you are defining new CVars that are not built into the engine already, but you may find yourself with the need to change the default value of an existing CVar.